-Things to do prior to dis-embarking
+Traveling with children: Things to do prior to disembarking

 Where possible go to the ‘loo’ before the seat belt sign flashes its final light-up.
 It is way easier to do this now – without luggage once you have arrived in the terminal.
 Insist your child tries to go, even if they say they can’t.

 Remember when going to the bathroom, to take your valuables with you too.
 This applies for any long distance travel, no matter if a coach, train or aeroplane.

 Firstly, grab a bottle of water from the flight attendant to take with you.
 You cannot use the sink water in your mouth.

 Clean your teeth (with the bottled water only), use a cake/stick body anti-per-spirant freshener and wash your face now too.
 (Remember roll-ons and sprays are not allowed on international flights.)

 Now is the time to possibly change clothes if the climate will differ.
 Or to just pop on a new t-shirt and clean clothes.